Brimerland/mipmap_zorder/README.md

 ## The idea
 By traversing the source texture using the space filling [Z-order curve (Morton order, Lebesgue curve)](https://en.wikipedia.org/wiki/Z-order_curve) the intermediate texture is not needed anymore.
 Instead a much smaller datastructure can be used which contains just intermediate results really needed when generating the texels of the mipmap.

-The table above scale down by a factor of (1.0/4.0) look like this.
-(The intermediate datastructure is  neglectible.)
+The table above scales down by a factor of 1.0/4.0 and looks like this.
+(The size of the intermediate datastructure is  neglectible.)

 ´´´
 MemoryUsage = Width * Height * Channels * (4.0/3.0);    // target texture including mipmaps